mifavoyke/miniRT/README.md

 * FOR ZUZANA *
 check the transformations and rotations with keys
-- i think we should handle being inside objects - now when first inter is behind camera, the second inter
+- i think we should handle being inside objects - now when first inter is behind camera, the second inter - so calculate even inters that are behind the camera and set the other inter to black - if the inter in front of the camera is black, it is inside and no difused light applies
 - redo the rotations with the rotation matrices
-- redo teh prints for errors to write to stderr
+- redo the printf for errors to write to stderr
+- cylinder, maybe parboloid?
+- multithreding - parallelization
+- maybe optimization as in the article "Starter ray tracing math" above

 ** GENERAL INFORMATION **
 - viewport/film/near plane = the canvas or the imaginary somputer screen we put between camera and the scene to map rays to pixels